 Parental leave is about parents.
 Not just women.
 At Circle In, we want to help organisations move the conversation from working mothers to working parents.
-This is why we are excited to read the Bain & Company and Chief Executive Women’s seventh report on gender parity in Australia, released today.
+This is why we are excited to read the Bain & Company and Chief Executive Women’s seventh report on gender parity in Australia.

 The report “Better Together: Increasing Male Engagement in Gender Equality Efforts in Australia” is based on survey data collected by global management consulting firm Bain & Company.

 Compiled data looks at men’s engagement with gender equality.
 Results collected from close to 2,000 members of Australia’s business, government and not-for-profit communities suggests the “missing link” in gender equality won’t be achieved without significant male engagement.

 Engagement in gender equality initiatives is defined as the level of participation in activities that support gender equality, including participating in gender equality training, mentoring a female colleague, calling out instances of discrimination, or working part time.

 The report findings suggest that while most men (76 percent) in the workplace are gender equality supporters, few (17 percent) take action.

 The results of the survey also suggest that opinions and perceptions about men’s engagement vary between men and women.
 The survey found that while 64 percent of male respondents feel satisfied with their current level of engagement, women do not agree.
 Almost 70 percent of women said that they would like men to be more involved.